Illustrated by Pop Sutthiya Lertyongphati

-Students perform well in subjects in which they like the teacher, and in which the teacher genuinely likes them and enjoys teaching them.
+Students perform well in subjects in which they like their teachers, and in which the teachers genuinely like them and enjoy teaching them.
 Students respect a teacher who follows things up, provides regular feedback and is genuinely and profoundly concerned abut their future welfare and success.

 Stories personal to me